Mesolithic: Ceramic Mesolithic

-In North-Eastern Europe, Siberia, and certain southern European and North African sites, a "ceramic Mesolithic" can be distinguished between c.
-9,000 to 5,850 BP.
-Russian archaeologists prefer to describe such pottery-making cultures as Neolithic, even though farming is absent.
-This pottery-making Mesolithic culture can be found peripheral to the sedentary Neolithic cultures.
-It created a distinctive type of pottery, with point or knob base and flared rims, manufactured by methods not used by the Neolithic farmers.
-Though each area of Mesolithic ceramic developed an individual style, common features suggest a single point of origin.
-The earliest manifestation of this type of pottery may be in the region around Lake Baikal in Siberia.
-It appears in the Yelshanka culture on the Volga in Russia 9,000 years ago, and from there spread via the Dnieper-Donets culture to the Narva culture of the Eastern Baltic.
+Pottery-making cultures or "ceramic Mesolithic" can be distinguished between c.
+9,000 to 5,850 ago in north-eastern Europe, Siberia, and some southern European and North African sites.
+Russian archaeologists describe them as Neolithic, even though farming is absent.
+This pottery-making Mesolithic culture is found peripheral to the sedentary Neolithic cultures.
+Its pottery was distinct, with point or knob base and flared rims, and made by methods not used by Neolithic farmers.
+Although each area of Mesolithic ceramic developed an individual style, common features suggest a single origin.
+The earliest finds of this type of pottery may be in the region around Lake Baikal in Siberia.
+It appears in the Yelshanka culture on the Volga 9,000 years ago, and from there spread via the Dnieper-Donets culture to the Narva culture of the Eastern Baltic.
 Spreading westward along the coastline it is found in the Ertebølle culture of Denmark and Ellerbek of Northern Germany, and the related Swifterbant culture of the Low Countries.

 Pottery with re-construction repairs found in Xianrendong cave, dating to 20,000–10,000 years ago.

-A 2012 publication in the journal Science announced that the earliest pottery yet known anywhere in the world was found in Xianrendong cave in China, dating by radiocarbon to between 20,000 and 19,000 years before present, at the end of the Last Glacial Period.
-The carbon-14 datation was established by carefully dating surrounding sediments.
+However, the earliest pottery known in the world was found in 2012 in Xianrendong cave in China, dating by radiocarbon to between 20,000 and 19,000 years ago, at the end of the Last Glacial Period.
+The date was established by carefully carbon-14 dating surrounding sediments.
 Many of the pottery fragments had scorch marks, suggesting that the pottery was used for cooking.
-These early pottery containers were made well before the invention of agriculture (dated to 10,000 to 8,000 BC), by mobile foragers who hunted and gathered their food during the Late Glacial Maximum.
+These early pottery containers were made well before the invention of agriculture around 10,000 to 8,000 BC, by mobile foragers who hunted and gathered their food during the Late Glacial Maximum.